 You have probably had a case where you needed to migrate your VM from one to another hypervisor.

-Migrating VM between the same hypervisor vendors is not a big deal, but when it comes to migrating between different hypervisors there is a different procedure in the place.
-You need to convert virtual disk from one to another format.
+Migrating VM between the same hypervisor vendors is not a big deal, but when it comes to migrating between different hypervisors there is a different procedure in place.
+You need to convert the virtual disks from one to another format.

 If you’d like to see StarWind V2V Converter / P2V Migrator in action, you can check it here Migrate VMs from Citrix XenServer to Hyper-V Server.

 For writing this article, I run my workloads on powerful mini PC - Intel NUC powered with the CPU i7 the latest generation, 64 GB RAM DDR4, 256 M.2 SSD.
 Intel® NUC Mini PCs are fully complete and ready to work out of the box.
 You can learn more here Intel® NUC Products.

 In this article, I’ll show you how to migrate VM from VMware to Hyper-V by converting VMDK to VHD(X) file using Vmdk2Vhd.

 To provide you with the best VM and user experience, VMware and Microsoft use different tools.
 VMware uses VMware tools and Microsoft uses Hyper-V Integration Services.

 Hence, you need to uninstall VMware tools from your machine.
 Why?
 Because you don’t need to use VMware integration services on Hyper-V VM.